-Operation and proper maintenance of Spring 13 and Spring 39 seepage interception systems, and groundwater withdrawal downgradient of the Sugar Shack waste rock pile, are BMPs that were required to comply with the NPDES permit prohibition against the discharge to the Red River of pollutants traceable to point source mine operations.
+Operation and proper maintenance of Spring 13 and Spring 39 seepage interception systems, and a groundwater withdrawal well system along the roadside rockpiles, which includes discharges from outfall 004 and 005, are BMPs that were required to comply with the NPDES permit prohibition against the discharge to the Red River of pollutants traceable to point source mine operations.
 This TMDL should also cover the springs.
 Spring discharges must be included in the existing outfalls and cannot increase the TSS concentrations or load allocation.

 Various Questa Mine Operators and Contractors may have USEPA NPDES general permits for discharges of Industrial Stormwater from construction and mining reclamation activities.
-Among other requirements, the USEPA 2021 Multi-Sector General Permit (MSGP) Sector G Metal Mining Sub-Sector G.2 Benchmark Monitoring Concentrations for TSS is 100 mg/L. There are no TSS monitoring requirements in the current modified 2017 Construction General Permit (CGP).
+Among other requirements, the USEPA 2021 Multi-Sector General Permit (MSGP) Sector G Metal Mining Sub-Sector G.2 Benchmark Monitoring Concentrations for TSS is 100 mg/L. There are no TSS monitoring requirements in the current Construction General Permit (CGP) but it includes turbidity monitoring requirements for dewatering discharges to sensitive waters.
+Untreated water from construction dewatering activities may contain pollutants that, if discharged without being managed by appropriate controls, would likely exceed applicable water quality standards.
+For this reason, the 2022 CGP requires turbidity benchmark monitoring for sites discharging dewatering water to sensitive waters (sediment-impaired or designated high quality waters).
+The turbidity benchmark threshold for the 2022 CGP is 50 NTU unless an alternative benchmark is approved by EPA.
 The current USEPA CGP became effective on February 17, 2022.